bitmovin/bitmovin-player-ui/README.md

 myUiManager.release();
 ```

 UIs can be added and removed anytime during the player's lifecycle, which means UIs can be dynamically adjusted to the player, e.g. by listening to events.
-It is also perfectly possible to manage multiple UIs in parallel.
+It is also possible to manage multiple UIs in parallel.

 Here is an example on how to display a special UI in fullscreen mode: